Nursing Theories & Theorists Explained

 Fawcett’s four specific concepts help define nursing and set it apart from other disciplines and professions.
 These four concepts have been used to define the context and content of the nursing profession.
 The person is the most important concept in nursing theory, but each theorist's interpretation of the other concepts is how to differentiate between them.

-Person (also referred to as Client or Human Beings) is the recipient of nursing care and may include individuals, patients, groups, families, and communities.
+Person (also referred to as Client or Human Being) is the recipient of nursing care and may include individuals, patients, groups, families, and communities.

 Environment or situation is defined as the internal and external surroundings that affect the patient.
 It includes all positive or negative conditions that affect the patient, the physical environment, such as families, friends, and significant others, and the setting for where they go for their healthcare.